finspresso/finspresso/supermarket_tracker/README.md

 ## MBudget tracker

 The MBudget tracker collects all the available prices that can be accessed via the mbudget protuct overview [page](https://www.migros.ch/en/brand/m-budget).
 Please note, the correct url is given in the config `config/mbudget.json`.
-This page list all the availabel products and there price as e.g. shown below:
+This page list all the available products and there price as e.g. shown below:

 ![mbudget_base](images/mbudget_base.png)